docusign/native-ios-sdk/Compose-Envelope.md

 ## V1 Compose Envelope - Programmatically [Beta]

+### Using EnvelopeBuilder & Resuming composed envelope

-### Use envelope builder to supply Signers with PDFs and Tabs among with other customizable options to directly launch signing ceremony in offline mode.
+Use envelope builder to supply Signers with PDFs and Tabs among with other customizable options to directly launch signing ceremony in offline mode.
 This method allows client app to skip the DocuSign SDK UI components to add PDFs, Signers and Tabs.

 [DSMEnvelopesManager](DocuSignSDK.framework/Headers/DSMEnvelopesManager.h) has the following interface defined that takes an `DSMEnvelopeDefinition` object to launch signing.